 As an Italian-American, Melanie brings her love of family and her Italian ancestry to every research project.
 She understands what it means to find your ancestors and reconnect with lost parts of your history.
 This is why she chose to name her business after her immigrating ancestor, Antonio Lo Schiavo.

 Schedule your free discovery call today and speak with our owner to find out how Lo Schiavo Genealogica can work with you on your Italian genealogy research or help you secure your Italian dual citizenship.

-Melanie is the owner and principal researcher of Lo Schiavo Genealogica.
-She is a board-certified professional genealogist specializing in Italian genealogy and reclaiming Italian citizenship via jure sanguinis.
+Melanie is the owner and principal researcher of Lo Schiavo Genealogica, LLC.
+She is an experienced professional genealogist specializing in Italian genealogy and reclaiming Italian citizenship via jure sanguinis.